CMHA Get Set & Connect Program

 Minds in Motion® is a fitness and social program for people experiencing early symptoms of Alzheimer's disease or another dementia and a friend, family member or care partner.

-• A 45-minute fitness program led by a certified fitness instructor, followed by an hour of socializing, refreshments, and activities such as board games, trivia games, word games, bingo, or other activities.
+• In-person sessions consist of a 45-minute fitness program led by a certified fitness instructor, followed by an hour of socializing, refreshments, and activities such as board games, trivia games, word games, bingo, or other activities.

-Minds in Motion® online consists of a 30-minute fitness video followed by 45 minutes of social activity and is an opportunity to connect with others living with dementia.
+• Online sessions consist of a 30-minute fitness video followed by 45 minutes of social activity and opportunities to connect with others living with dementia.

 • Care partners must attend